-IFRS 16 was issued in January 2016 and it replaces IAS 17 Leases, IFRIC 4 Determining whether an Arrangement contains a Lease, SIC-15 Operating Leases-Incentives and SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease.
+IFRS 16 replaces IAS 17 Leases, IFRIC 4 Determining whether an Arrangement contains a Lease, SIC-15 Operating Leases-Incentives and SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease.
 IFRS 16 sets out the principles for the recognition, measurement, presentation and disclosure of leases and requires lessees to recognise assets and liabilities for most leases.
-The standard includes two recognition exemptions for lessees - leases of lowvalue assets and short-term leases.
+The standard includes two recognition exemptions for lessees - leases of low-value assets and short-term leases.
 At the commencement date of a lease, a lessee will recognise a liability to make lease payments (i.e., the lease liability) and an asset representing the right to use the underlying asset during the lease term (i.e., the right-of-use asset).
 The right-of-use asset is subsequently measured at cost less accumulated depreciation and any impairment losses unless the right-of use asset meets the definition of investment property in IAS 40, or relates to a class of property, plant and equipment to which the revaluation model is applied.
 The lease liability is subsequently increased to reflect the interest on the lease liability and reduced for the lease payments.
 Lessees will be required to separately recognise the interest expense on the lease liability and the depreciation expense on the right-of-use.
 Lessees will also be required to measure the lease liability upon the occurrence of certain events, such as change in the lease term and change in future lease payments resulting from a change in an index or rate used to determine those payments.
 Lessees will generally recognise the amount of the remeasurement of the lease liability as an adjustment to the right-of-use asset.
 Lessor accounting under IFRS 16 is substantially unchanged from the accounting under distinguish between operating leases and finance leases.
 IFRS 16 requires lessees and lessons to make more extensive disclosures than under IAS 17.
 Lessees can choose to apply the standard using either a full retrospective or a modified retrospective approach.
-The Group expects to adopt IFRS 16 from 1 January 2019.
-The Group is currently assessing the impact of IFRS upon adoption, and is considering whether it will choose to take advantage of the practical expedients available and which transition approach and reliefs will be adopted.
-As disclosed in note 31(b) to the consolidated financial statements, at 31 December 2017, the Group had future minimum lease payments under non-cancellable operating leases in aggregate of approximately RMB1,641,000.
-Upon adoption of IFRS 16, certain amounts included therein may need to be recognised as new right-of-use assets and lease liabilities.
-Further analysis, however, will be needed to determine the amount of new rights of use assets and lease liabilities to be recognised, including, but not limited to, any amounts relating to leases of low-value assets and short-term leases, other practical expedients and reliefs chosen, and new leases entered into before the date of adoption.
+The Group will adopt IFRS 16 from 1 January 2019.
+The Group plans to adopt the transitional provisions in IFRS 16 to recognise the cumulative effect of initial adoption as an adjustment to the opening balance of retained earnings at 1 January 2019 and will not restate the comparatives.
+In addition, the Group plans to apply the new requirements to contracts that were previously identified as leases applying IAS 17 and measure the lease liability at the present value of the remaining lease payments, discounted using the Group's incremental borrowing rate at the date of initial application.
+The right-of-use asset will be measured at the amount of the lease liability, adjusted by the amount of any prepaid or accrued lease payments relating to the lease recognised in the statement of financial position immediately before the date of initial application.
+The Group plans to use the exemptions allowed by the standard on lease contracts whose lease terms end within 12 months as of the date of initial application.
+As disclosed in Note 31(b), at 31 December 2018, the Group's future minimum lease payments under non-cancellable operating leases amounted to RMB2,570,000 for land and properties, which is payable between 1 and 13 years after the reporting date.